Slow Cooker Pineapple Glazed Pork Loin

 The beauty of the recipe is it's quick, easy and pretty enough to serve at a party too!

-- Place the pork loin in the bottom of a buttered crockpot
+- Place the pork loin in the bottom of the buttered insert.

 - Cover and cook on low for 7 to 9 hours

-- Mix all the ingredients except the tenderloin in a baggie, zip and knead to mix.
+- Mix all the ingredients except the broth and tenderloin in a baggie, zip and knead to mix.

 - Attach to a pork loin with freezer tape, label, and freeze for up to 3 months